jayrparro/jayrparro.github.com/source/about/index.markdown

 footer: true
 ---

 Hi, there!
 I'm **Leonardo Parro Jr.**, that's my real name.
-Most of my friends call me Leo/Jack/Jayr, so don't be confused! ;)
+Most of my friends call me Leo/Jack/Jayr, so don't be confused! ;-)

 I'm an iOS Developer and currently working in one of the global digital agency based in Sunny Singapore.

+I like building stuffs (apps, games, electronics) whatever it fascinates me.
+And, yeah, hoping to meet you… :-)

 ---
 ###Contact Me